 Note: the FlightFeeder might need an update the first time it is powered on and will reboot twice upon startup, which could take a few minutes.

-Select Wireless Password.
-Enter your WiFi password and hit OK.
+5. Enter your Wi-Fi password and hit 'Save'.

 Note: If you have an active Wired connection while WiFi is 'on', the feeder will default to the Wired connection.